UK Bungalow Extensions

 Don’t be afraid to change your current arrangement.
 Identify the parts of your bungalow with the best views and use this as a starting point of where your extension should go.

 If you hate shutting yourself away and using separate rooms for different activities, then an open plan space is perfect for your bungalow extension.
 It’s a great way to eat, read, cook and entertain in interconnected but separate parts of a single, large space.

-Bungalow Rear Extension Ideas
+Rear Bungalow Extension Ideas

 You will want to look at reducing unnecessary areas such as corridors in your bungalow extension.
 Many post-war bungalows have long, dark corridors which were designed to separate sleeping quarters.

 This means that there is often a lack of natural light within the home, particularly in central spaces.
 Rooflights are one of the best rear bungalow extension ideas, bringing natural light into the home.

-An extension that is South-facing with full-height glazed windows or doors, will bring light to your property as well as added warmth.
+A bungalow extension that is South-facing with full-height glazed windows or doors, will bring light to your property as well as added warmth.

 Changes made to the roof and exterior of a bungalow will range in complexity.
 Internal alterations to the layout don’t normally require planning permission unless the building is listed.